nik0spapp/sdalg/README.md

 http://vasenka.tumblr.com/

 I am looking for a good MS Windows based program that can keep track of places I have visited.
-I would like to be able to view it hopefully by continent, country, states/provinces/regions/etc, cities/towns/etc.
-I currently do this on a MS Excel spreadsheet, but would like to be able to use it to view maps indicating somehow the locations I have visited, as well as lists.I would also like to add details of my trips to each location, including possibly photos.I live in the U.S.A., and am currently working on visiting all 50 states (40 of them done, with 2 more to be added this year).That said, I have also travelled internationally.
+I would like to be able to view it hopefully by continent, country, states/provinces/regions/etc, cities/ towns/etc. I currently do this on a MS Excel spreadsheet, but would like to be able to use it to view maps indicating somehow the locations I have visited, as well as lists.I would also like to add details of my trips to each location, including possibly photos.I live in the U.S.A., and am currently working on visiting all 50 states (40 of them done, with 2 more to be added this year).That said, I have also travelled internationally.
 To date I have visited 31 countires across 4 continents, and hope to do more in the future.Any thoughts?
 Anything out there that can do something like this?

 Hey everyone i recently took up photography as a hobby and a really enjoying it. i'll be leaving on my RTW trip in about a month and will be going through parts of europe first then the middle east, asia and south and then north america. yet i want to only carry essential gear for my photography yet still want to take great shots.
-I'm using a Sony A57 with a 18-35mm lens, still in the market for a larger and better lens yet i want to ask those here who have done travel photography what essential gear should i bring and what can i do without.i'll certainly be taking as compact a tripod as i can find yet i'll also be taking filters and lens hoods. this gear is already starting to feel bulky in my mind but can i afford to do without these items in the least and is there any other ones i should consider.looking forward to all replies.
+I'm using a Sony A57 with a 18-35mm lens, still in the market for a larger and better lens yet i want to ask those here who have done travel photography what essential gear should i bring and what can i do without.i'll certainly be taking as compact a tripod as i can find yet i'll also be taking filters and lens hoods. this gear is already starting to feel bulky in my mind but can i afford to do without these items in the least and is there any other ones i should consider. looking forward to all replies.

 Sorry, not sure which branch to put this under.I wanted to buy something online in a foreign currency.
 I have done this many times whilst abroad but just wanted to check with the company if it was okay.
 The company told me that they only accept £ UK pounds and euros.
 I wanted to pay in US$.
 The question is -If I pay in US$ for a euro transaction, does my bank send dollars for the equivalent amount and the receiving bank does the exchange?
 Or, does my bank send euros?
 I am paying the exchange rate charges so I assume my bank sends euros.
 If that is the case then the receiving company gets euros, so I am a bit confused why they would say that.
 It is a European company, the bank is in Europe, I am European, the delivery and invoice address is European, so there are no issues with customs/tax.Thanks.

 Greetings, travelers!Heading to South Luangwa National Park in Zambia and then making way by bus to Kruger in South Africa over a period of weeks.Wondering if anyone reading this has had experience with putting a sim in a Boostmobile or Sprint HTC Design Evo 4g?
 Were you able to get it working on data , and if so what speeds?
 Did the wi fi hotspot function work ?If not HTC, did anyone use a usb modem mi fi wi fihotspot in South Africa, Botswana, or Zambia?Here's and example of the device I am talking about :Huwaei BROADBAND MIFI WIFI RouterOr did you purchase a local data modem stick and which company did you use?Thanks

 My last few travel cameras have been from the Panasonic TZ series but the last 2 cameras that I've had have readily gotten what looks like dirt in the lens.
-Has anyone else experienced this problem?I want to get a new camera to replace the one with dust in the lens (it is now no longer under warrenty so can't get it fixed cheaply) and am wondering whether to go for something else this time and what?
+Has anyone else experienced this problem?
+I want to get a new camera to replace the one with dust in the lens (it is now no longer under warrenty so can't get it fixed cheaply) and am wondering whether to go for something else this time and what?
 I like the compact high zoom format of the Panasonic TZ series but maybe this is also the reason for the problems?
 Any recommendations?
 Thanks!
 ```